vagdur/Rock-Art/README.md

 # Rock-Art
-Parsing of 3D scans of carved rock art into 2D images
+Parsing of 3D scans of carved rock art into 2D images.
+See pdf in repository for explanation of details.